Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 - Features: Ad-free, end-to-end encryption, privacy-focused.

-- Security: Strong encryption, two-factor authentication.
+- Security: End-to-end encryption, two-factor authentication.

 - Pros: High level of privacy and security, no ads.